mmuratarat/mmuratarat.github.io/_pages/faq.md

 Its mean is $E(x) = np$ and its variance is $Var(x) = np(1-p)$.

-Finding maximum likelihood estimation of the parameter $p$ of Binomial distribution is easily.
+Finding maximum likelihood estimation of the parameter $p$ of Binomial distribution is straightforward.
 Since we know the probability mass function of Binomial distribution, we can write its likelihood function:

 $$
 \begin{split}